ahl27/machineRy/README.md

 Testing done on MacBook Pro with M1 Pro CPU and 32GB RAM.
 Slowest operation is currently reading in edges.
 This could be streamlined, but I'm not yet sure how to do it.
+There's also a lot of internal code bloat that I have to remove later.

 1,000 node graph with 8,000 edges: